Chick Hatching and Rearing

 After several years of successful experimentation, beginning in 2016, a method called the Parent-reared release method is the main rearing and release method used.
 This method involves having captive parent cranes hatch and raise the youngsters with minimal contact with humans.
 When the birds are ready for release, they are transferred to Wisconsin where they are released into the company of free-ranging adult cranes that do not have their own wild-hatched young.
 The hopes are that the young birds will learn more natural “crane like” behaviors from the captive adults, ultimately making the offspring more attentive and when it comes time for them to begin breeding.

 All birds are banded with a unique combination of color bands to allow for their identification in the field.
 Every bird is also outfitted with a VHF transmitter that allows biologists to track their locations with handheld receivers.
-Some of the cranes also carry satellite transmitters, which allow us to locate them if they are lost or out of range of traditional receivers.
+Some of the cranes also carry satellite and cellular-based transmitters which allow us to locate them if they are lost or out of range of traditional receivers and to track them year round.
 WCEP project biologists track and monitor the released cranes in an effort to learn as much as possible about migration behaviors, habitat selection, and to monitor movements and survival.
-Results of monitoring are reported in the the Project Updates.
+Results of monitoring are reported in the Project Updates.